NewsLocal NewsFlathead County

 Janca, the owner of Lazy Bear Metal Works, focuses on animals such as bears and other wildlife with a variety of finishes.

-He also enjoys the connection his art has on the community.
-On Saturday, he used his art to spread joy with a woman that lost her son who loved dragonflies.
+He also enjoys the connection his art has with the community.
+On Saturday, he used his art to spread joy with a woman who lost her son who loved dragonflies.

-Also providing artwork for the festival is local photographer, Eric Reese.
+Also providing artwork for the festival was local photographer Eric Reese.

 “I kind of specialize in Glacier National Park, being our location.
 I've photographed other national parks too, but we just always come back to Glacier,” Reese said.